tpwres/teczki-polskiego-wrestlingu/content/e/ppw/2024-04-20-ppw-ewenement-haze.md

 * German wrestler Nick Schreier.
 In 2021, Nick, in his third ever match recorded on Cagematch, appeared for [MZW](@/o/mzw.md) at [Project 8: Golden Road Finals](@/e/mzw/2021-08-14-mzw-project-8-golden-road-finals.md).
 * Danish wrestler Benny Bacchus, who competes mostly in Denmark and Sweden
 * German wrestlers Joshua Amaru and Aytac Bahar, returning as a tag team.
 Their previous appearance was at [Mistrzowskie Rozdanie](@/e/ppw/2023-05-06-ppw-mistrzowskie-rozdanie.md).
+* German wrestler Salsakid Rambo, billed as just Rambo, with 16 years of in-ring experience.

 #### Build-up and information released so far